 Enchiladas Placeras or Enchiladas Mineras are a speciality from Morelia in central Mexico.
 As with so many dishes in Mexico it’s hard to find it outside the places it comes from.
-A regional speciality.
+A regional specialty.

 The warm corn tortilla is fried in a dried chilli salsa and topped with potato and carrot, served with chicken pieces fried in the same sauce.
 It is a substantial meal that can be eaten for lunch or dinner.
 This recipe is adapted from Diana Kennedy, we’ve simplified a little and added and taken away bits and pieces to refine the recipe to one we LOVE, the boys even get into it!

 Ingredients (serves 4)

 - 1 tsp salt

 - 3 Guajillo chiles, seeds and veins removed (whole dried chilli available from international food stores)

 - 3 Ancho Chilies, seeds and veins removed

 - 1 1/2 cups water

 - large pinch marjoram or oregano